FindMySchool LogoFindMySchool

 Sixth form students benefit from additional pastoral structure: personal tutors, subject teachers who know them well, and access to counselling support where needed.
 The transition from Year 11 to Year 12 is carefully managed, with study programmes structured to support independent learning without abandoning guidance.

 The school is non-selective at Year 7 entry, meaning admission is based on residence rather than academic testing or entry examination.
 The school is oversubscribed, with 6.98 applications per place in the most recent cycle.
-Families should apply through the standard Wolverhampton Local Authority coordinated admissions process; the deadline is typically mid-January for September entry the following year.
+Families should apply through the standard Wolverhampton Local Authority coordinated admissions process; for September 2027 entry, applications are open by 12 September 2026, close on 31 October 2026, and offers are released on 1 March 2027.

 For sixth form entry (Year 12), the school accepts both internal progressions and external candidates.
 Entry criteria include GCSE attainment and subject prerequisites (e.g., GCSE mathematics grade 6 for A-level mathematics).
 Approximately 450 students can be accommodated in the sixth form, and demand remains competitive.